tpascarella/sr50/docs/lifestyle/budgets.md

 [EveryDollar](https://www.ramseysolutions.com/ramseyplus/everydollar) is Dave Ramsey's free budgeting app.
 It's basically a spreadsheet with a nice coat of paint, and does the job well.

-I use EveryDollar because it's free and easy to use.
+Is it perfect?
+No. Is it good enough?
+Yes.
+And it's free.

 ### - Paid Budgeting Tools

+I personally do not believe that you need to pay for a budgeting tool, the free options are more than sufficient.
+However if you insist, here are some good paid options:

 #### - YNAB (You Need a Budget)

-I personally have never used the [You Need a Budget software](https://www.youneedabudget.com/), I don't pay for things I can get for free, but have heard good reviews for it.
+I personally have never used the [You Need a Budget software](https://www.youneedabudget.com/), but have seen good reviews for it.

 <Slogan/>